 AutoText is great for frequently used and reusable content, but it won’t make you a better typist.
 We all have words we misspell, and sometimes our fingers just work faster than our brains.
 AutoCorrect automatically corrects several universally misspelled words, such as switching the for teh.
 Word fixes it for you as you type, and you don’t have to do a thing.

 Even better, you can add custom AutoCorrect entries.
 Click the File tab and choose Options in the left pane.
 Then, select Proofing in the left pane.
 In the AutoCorrect Options section, click AutoCorrect Options.
 Enter the content you want replaced in the Replace control and the replacement content in the With control.
-Figure B shows an entry that replaces maintnance with maintenance.
 The next time you type maintnance, AutoCorrect will correct the misspelling automatically.

 Let AutoCorrect fix your typos automatically.